darkeclipz/cpp-virtual-machine/README.md

 # CPU

 The CPU contains four general purpose registers, named `AX`, `BX`, `CX`, and `DX`.
 There is a stack pointer `SP` which indicates the top of the stack.
 There is a base pointer `BP` which is the bottom of the stack.
 The stack grows upwards, to lower memory.
-Finally there is the instruction pointer `ip`.
+Finally there is the instruction pointer `IP`.

 |Name | Value | Bits | Description |
 | -- | -- |-- | -- |